Post-hoc Study of Climate Microtargeting on Social Media Ads with LLMs: Thematic Insights and Fairness Evaluation: Thematic Insights of Explanations

 \section{Thematic Insights of Explanations}

-As LLMs provide explanations to provide reasoning behind their prediction, we use those explanations for thematic analysis to answer \textbf{RQ3}.
-In this analysis, we only include the correct predictions and their explanations.
+As LLMs provide explanations to provide the reasoning behind their prediction, we use those explanations to understand thematic insights to answer \textbf{RQ2}.
+In this analysis, we \textbf{only include the correct predictions and their explanations}.
+Using only correct predictions is \textbf{not arbitrary}—it is supported by \textbf{methodological norms} \citep{vaismoradi2016theme,vaismoradi2013content,braun2012thematic,braun2006using} to ensure pattern coherence.